-The following are just a few examples of free RV camping locations available throughout Illinois.
+The following are just a few examples of free Illinois RV camping locations available.

 HWY-29 1 mile north of town east side of highway.
 Unused rest area.
 No facilities.
 HWY-29 1/4 mile south of town on west side of highway.
 Large gravel pull-off.
 Any size RV.

 Eagles Market off HWY-79, exit 48B, going West.
 RVs & truckers welcome to spend the night in a back corner of their parking area.

 City park on east side of town on US-24.